Firefly Studios: Recent activities

 Dungeon Hero had been in development for several years and was scheduled for release in 2009 on both PC and Xbox 360 systems.
 The game was originally going to be published by Gamecock Media Group, but after that company was bought out by SouthPeak Games in October 2008, a legal dispute on the subject of ownership of the game stopped its release.
 Dungeon Hero is currently without a publisher, despite SouthPeak publishing every other Gamecock title due for release.
 Firefly Studios has announced that the title is on hold, and several planned release dates have passed without release.
 The lack of clarity on the issue has fueled speculation that the game may be published as a vaporware title in the future.

 Stronghold: Warlords, initially announced by Firefly Studios as Stronghold: Next, was released on 9 March 2021.

+Stronghold: Definitive Edition has been announced by Firefly Studios and was released on November 7th 2023.